-- 1. An adverse opinion was issued on the combined financial statements in conformity with generally accepted accounting principles, and a qualified opinion was issued for the omission of the general fixed asset account group on the combined financial statements in conformity with a regulatory basis of accounting prescribed by the Oklahoma State Department of Education. - 2.
+- 1. An adverse opinion was issued on the combined financial statements in conformity with generally accepted accounting principles and a qualified opinion was issued for the omission of the general fixed asset account group on the combined financial statements in conformity with a regulatory basis of accounting prescribed by the Oklahoma State Department of Education. - 2.
 The audit did not identify any material weaknesses and did not report any significant deficiencies not considered to be material weaknesses in the internal controls over financial reporting. - 3.
 The audit disclosed no instances of noncompliance which were material to the financial statements. - 4.
 The audit did not identify any material weaknesses and did not report any significant deficiencies not considered to be material weaknesses in the internal controls over major programs. - 5.
 An unmodified opinion report was issued on the compliance for major programs in conformity with the regulatory basis of accounting. - 6.
 The audit disclosed no audit findings which are required to be reported under Uniform Guidance, 2 CFR 200.51(a). - 7.
-Programs determined to be major are the COVID-19 Education Stabilization Fund-ESSER/CARES Act Programs (84.425D, 84.425U, 93.323) which were not clustered in determination. - 8.
+Programs determined to be major were the COVID-19 Education Stabilization Fund-ESSER Programs (84.425U) and the CDC-Reopening Schools Grant (93.323) which were not clustered in determination, and the Child Nutrition Programs (10.553, 10.555), which were clustered in determination. - 8.
 The dollar threshold used to determine between Type A and Type B programs was \$750,000. - 9.
 The auditee was determined not to be a low-risk auditee.